NickGeramanis/gym-navigation/README.md

 ## Navigation

-The goal of this environment is to navigate a robot in different tracks without crashing into the walls.
-Currently, there are 3 available tracks (use track_id parameter).
+The goal of this environment is to navigate a robot in a track without crashing into the walls.
 Initially, the robot is placed randomly into the track but at a safe distance from the walls.
-The state-space consists of 5 range measurements.
+The state-space consists of 5 (or 3) range measurements.
 The action-space consist of 3 action (move_forward, rotate_left, rotate_right).
 Furthermore, both actions and states have additive white Gaussian noise.
 The robot is rewarded +5 for moving forward and -0.5 for rotating.
 If the robot crashes into the wall it is penalized with -200.

 ## NavigationGoal

 The goal of this environment is to navigate a robot to reach a goal location while avoiding the obstacles in the track.
-Initially, the robot is placed at (0, 0) and the goal at a random location.
-The state-space consists of 5 range measurements the distance and angle from the goal.
+Initially, the robot is placed at (0, 0).
+Both the goal and the obstacles change location in every episode.
+The state-space consists of 5 (or 3) range measurements and the distance and angle from the goal.
 The action-space consist of 3 action (move_forward, rotate_left, rotate_right).
 Furthermore, both actions and states have additive white Gaussian noise.
-The reward function consists of the environment reward, the direction reward, and the transition reward.
-Moreover, to encourage the robot to reach the target location as fast as possible the robot receives a penalty for every step.
+The robot is rewarded +200 for reaching the goal and -200 for crashing.
+Furthermore, if the distance from the robot to its target position decreases after a time step, the robot is rewarded proportional to the reduced distance.

 # Installation & Usage